Elementary Creating Successful Futures

 Creating Successful Futures (CSF) is a highly structured, districtwide, short-term program designed to empower students in grades K-3 to make safe and positive choices.
 Teaming with schools and parents, CSF teachers, counselors and assistants teach students the skills needed to achieve academic and social success.

 CSF began in the 2000-01 school year.
 Initially funded by a federal grant from the U.S. Department of Safe and Drug Free Schools, it is now an established Tier II intervention program supporting ASD's Response to Instruction (RTI) goals.

-The CSF program is coordinated by the executive director of Elementary Education, Glen Nielson.
+The CSF program is coordinated by the senior director of Elementary Education, Glen Nielson.
 Questions may be directed to him via email or phone at 907-742-4254.
 The referral form is available for download here and once completed, should be sent to Elementary Education at:

-Glen Nielsen, executive director
+Glen Nielsen, senior director